DEFRA/defra-ai-legacy-modernisation/playbook/pages/appendix/prompt-library/general/user-story-creation.md

-# Ticket Template

-This template provides a structured format for creating user stories that can be effectively processed by AI tools during legacy system modernisation.
-It ensures that generated tickets are manageable in scope and contain all necessary context for development teams.

-**When to use this template:**
-- Converting legacy system requirements into user stories
-- Breaking down large features into manageable development tasks
-- Providing AI tools with structured input for ticket generation
-- Ensuring consistency across development teams

-**Prompt:**
+# User Story Generation

+This prompt can be used to create user stories for a legacy system modernisation project based on existing system documentation.
+An example ticket template has been provided below but you can swap it out for your own if you have a different format.

 ```
 # Context

-Use this template to create well-structured user stories for legacy system modernisation.
-Each ticket should be focused on a single, testable piece of functionality that can be completed within a sprint.
+You are a business analyst working in a legacy system modernisation project.
+Your task is to create user stories based on the provided system documentation and requirements.
+Each user story should be focused on a single, testable piece of functionality that can be completed within a sprint.

+You should use the following template to structure your user stories and

 ## Background
 **What/why is this ticket needed?**